maropoly/CleaningDataCourseHw/CodeBook.md

-##This is a CodeBook for Cleaning Data
+##This is a CodeBook for Cleaning Data Assignment to
+##help merge two data sets into one unified data
+##set

 ####Source of the original data AS fileURL: